verdaccio/website/website/translated_docs/pl-PL/config.md

 ### Powiadomienia

-Enabling notifications to third-party tools is fairly easy via web hooks.
+Enabling notifications to third-party tools is fairly easy via webhooks.
 For more information about this section read the [notifications page](notifications.md).

 ```yaml
 notify: